LAW: 4800 Undergraduate Clinical Law Program (typically 3-5 credits)

 The Clinical Law Program

-The CELP is one of eight practice groups that make up the Clinical Law Program at the College of Law.
+The CELP is one of six practice groups that make up the Clinical Law Program at the College of Law.
 The Clinical Law Program provides pro bono representation to individuals, organizations, and agencies who cannot afford representation or because the representation furthers important social justice goals.
 There are six professors in the Clinical Law Program who supervise approximately thirty law students in their second or final year of their formal education.
 The student team takes the lead on client representation, including strategic decision-making, client counseling, and speaking with or on behalf of clients in courts, the legislature, and other fora.

 The CELP, through the representation of nonprofit and other organizations, works to strengthen communities, create economic opportunity, and advance social justice in the State of Iowa.
 We aim to help clients and communities amplify their voices, increase their impact, build strategic alliances, and to engage lawyers as collaborative partners and fellow problem-solvers.
 The CELP undertakes matters ranging from entity formation and strategic planning to coalition building and the design of advocacy plans.